blazejkotowski/acousticbrainz-progtest/README.md

 Once you start the webserver, navigate to http://localhost:8080 and log in using the link in the top right menu, creating a MusicBrainz account if you need to.
 Once you have logged in, go to your user profile and generate an API key.

-Using this API key you can create a test dataset using cURL:
+Using this API key you can create a test dataset using cURL.
+You can run this from in the virtual machine or locally:

     $ curl -X POST -H "Authorization: Token <your api key>" -H "Content-Type: application/json" http://localhost:8080/api/v1/datasets/ -d @test-dataset.json

 The request will return a UUID which is the ID of the dataset that has been created.
-You can access this dataset by going to http://localhost:8080/api/v1/datasets/<dataset id>
+You can access the contents of this dataset by going to the following URL in a browser http://localhost:8080/api/v1/datasets/<dataset id>

+Or by using curl:

+    $ curl -H "Authorization: Token <your api key>"  http://localhost:8080/api/v1/datasets/86dd01cd-47c1-430a-8b24-efc1ecf6862a

 ## New endpoints

 In the file `webserver/views/api/v1/datasets.py` there are four stubs for new API endpoints, which currently raise `NotImplementedError`

-You have to implement the two methods `add_recordings` and `delete_recordings` based on the documentation which exists in this file.
+You have to implement the two methods `add_recordings` and `delete_recordings` based on the documentation which exists in the docstrings for these methods.
+Use the _Example request_ blocks in the documentation to understand the format that these enpoints accept.

 Endpoints in the `webserver/views/api/v1/datasets.py` file should validate input and use helper methods in the `db/dataset.py` file.
 You may need to write new methods here.

+## Documentation

+If you write new methods in order to make the implementation, ensure that you write appropriate documentation for these methods.

 ## Testing